TheUltraBadDuck/ATerribleNachOSProgramming/README.md

 # ATerribleNachOSProgramming
-The deadline of NachOS is near.\n
-We are still not done yet
+The deadline of NachOS is near.
+We are still not done yet!